nevesnunes/env/common/code/cheats/reversing.md

         - hw read break on packet buffer, frida hook on winsock calls
         - [ws2_32 recv/send](https://docs.microsoft.com/en-us/windows/win32/api/winsock/nf-winsock-recv)
         - [WSARecvFrom/WSASendTo](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-wsasendto)
+- diff/search for data changes before and after blocks: loops, func calls...
+- binary patching, code injection, fault inducing
 - monitor memory maps - snapshot at `entry()`, then check if executable section became writable and modified at later snapshot
-- binary patching, code injection, fault inducing
 - alternative to reverse debugging: vm snapshots
 - images
     - produce a blank image, add one pixel (say purple - that is 50% Red, 50% Blue, 0% Green), change the color of the pixel, then change the location of the pixel, to see how the BMP binary code changes.